What Is Adderall Used For?

-If you notice any of the above in yourself or another, seek help or consult a doctor immediately.
+If you notice any of the above in yourself or someone else, seek help or consult a doctor immediately.

 Overdosing on a stimulant medication like Adderall can lead to grave health consequences.
 If you suspect an Adderall overdose, call 911 or your local emergency services.
-Some symptoms of overdose include:
+Some Adderall overdose symptoms include:

 - Cardiac rhythm abnormalities.

 Long-Term Effects of Adderall Use

 Long-term Adderall use can lead to the hallmark signs of a substance use disorder.
 These problems are most likely to occur when the drug is taken above and beyond prescribed parameters.
 Some of the most concerning issues that may arise are:

 - Tolerance, which means needing more of the drug to obtain the same result.
 Often, as use increases, it becomes impossible to ever recreate the initial high.